dorianneto/api-notes/README.md

 `POST` api/reset | Sends email to reset password from an user `PUT` api/reset/{token} | Resets the user password

-*I'm suggest you to use Postman to test the API*
+*I'm suggest you to use Postman to test the API.
+See the collection [v1](http://hsa.dorianneto.com.br/high-stakes-notes.postman_collection.json) or [v2](http://hsa.dorianneto.com.br/high-stakes-notes-v2.postman_collection.json) to you import in your Postman*

 ## License